Why do large models generate hallucinations?

 Effective Organization of Data

-• Can incorrect answers and their reasons be fed back into the context for the model to gradually adjust?
+- Can incorrect answers and their reasons be fed back into the context, allowing the model to gradually adjust?

-When an Agent can achieve these two points, it is no longer a transient byproduct easily overridden by the model but a core component connecting the model with users and the physical world.
+When an Agent can achieve these two points, it is no longer just a transient byproduct easily overridden by the model, but a core component connecting the model with users and the physical world.

 In the long run, true generalization is not achieved through one-time model training but relies on continuously accumulated correction experiences in real interactions.
-Agents can precisely carry this closed loop: continuously filtering, providing feedback, and calibrating between users and models, thereby gradually bringing the AI usage experience closer to the ideal state of "self-falsification + generalization."
+Agents can precisely carry this closed loop: continuously filtering, providing feedback, and calibrating between the user and the model, thereby gradually bringing the AI usage experience closer to the ideal state of "self-falsification + generalization."

 Here, there remains an unresolved question: who is responsible for identifying hallucinations?
-Should it be left to the model itself to complete "self-falsification," as OpenAI's attempts suggest, or should we rely more on external system supervision and feedback?
+Should it be like OpenAI's attempt, entrusting "self-falsification" to the model itself, or should we rely more on external system supervision and feedback?

 In other words, the future direction of AI may depend on our choice regarding this issue:

-• If identification and correction are entirely left to the model, it may be more stable but with limited application scope—blind faith in books is worse than having no books.
+- If identification and correction are entirely left to the model, it might be more stable, but the application scope is limited—blind faith in books is worse than having no books.

-• If relying on external Agents or system supervision, its capability boundaries could be rapidly expanded, but risks would also amplify accordingly, akin to an alchemist's pursuit.
+- If relying on external Agents or system supervision, its capability boundaries could be rapidly expanded, but risks would also amplify accordingly, akin to an alchemist concocting elixirs.

-Whichever path is taken, AI can no longer be just a parrot "talking to itself" but must enter a collaborative cycle of human-system co-correction.
+Whichever path is taken, AI can no longer be just a parrot "talking to itself"; it must enter a collaborative cycle of human-system joint error correction.

-This may be the necessary path from hallucination to true intelligence.
+This might be the necessary path from hallucinations to true intelligence.